-^{} As measured in accordance with the GHG protocol.
-Emergency vehicle use and emergency use of the diesel boiler is excluded Climate change risk assessments and adaptation requirements will be factored into these planning processes
+Scope 1 and 2, and limited Scope 3 as outlined in our Sustainability Report.
+Emergency vehicle use and emergency use of the diesel boiler is excluded.

+Climate change risk assessments and adaptation requirements will be factored into these planning processes.